Uniform models of neutron and quark (strange) stars in General Relativity: Uniform-density neutron stars

 \section{Uniform-density neutron stars}

-To construct realistic models of NS and SS, it is necessary to use general relativity, since the gravitational potential reaches tenths of $c^2$ and the NS radius is only a few gravitational radii $r_g = 2GM/c^2$ .
-The models of non-rotating NSs are constructed using a Schwarzschild-type metric \cite{lltp, zn71}
+To construct realistic models of neutron stars (NSs) and strange stars (SSs), it is necessary to employ general relativity, since the gravitational potential reaches values of order tenths of $c^2$, and the NS radius is only a few gravitational radii, $R_g = 2GM/c^2$.
+Models of non-rotating NSs are constructed using a Schwarzschild-type metric \cite{zn71,tolman,oveq,lltp}

 where